 A Recent Example

-Here’s a bond I recommended last year that has a current tender offer:
+Here’s a bond that made a tender offer:

-Cenveo – We bought it for around 98 in June of last year.
+Cenveo – It was available for around 98 in June.
 This was one of those “pucker bonds.”
-It isn’t a well-known company, and for the average stock head, it wasn’t the best fit because it’s privately owned, and that sends up red flags all over the place for stock jockeys.
+It isn’t a well-known company, and for the average stock head, it wasn’t the best fit because it was privately owned, and that sends up red flags all over the place for stock jockeys.
 They don’t trust companies that aren’t listed on the exchanges.

 But bonds from privately owned companies pay more then public companies’ bonds and are just fine.* More at another time on why privately owned companies’ bonds are good deals.

-Our minimum expected annual return (MEAR) when we purchased the bond was around 9.46%.
+The minimum expected annual return (MEAR) from purchasing the bond in June was around 9.46%.
 Not a huge return, but very respectable.
-But if the holders accept the current tender offer of 111, $1,110 per bond, they’ll make out like bandits.
+But if the holders accepted the tender offer of 111, $1,110 per bond, they’d have made out like bandits.*